-How to Enable or Disable the Lowercase Keys on iOS 9
+How to Enable or Disable the Lowercase Keys on iPhone

-How to switch back to the traditional keyboard mode in iOS
+How to switch to traditional keyboard mode in iOS

 Uppercase vs. lowercase

-Here’s an example to demonstrate the current default in iOS 9 and above, which shows the dynamic nature of the iPhone keyboard.
-After a press of the Shift Key, all of the letters on the keyboard will change lowercase to uppercase.
+Here’s an example to demonstrate the current default iPhone keyboard, which shows the dynamic nature of the iPhone keyboard.
+After a press of the Shift Key, the keyboard will either change to show lowercase keys or uppercase keys on the iPhone keyboard.

-To keep the display mode of the keyboard set on uppercase keys, regardless of whether you are writing capital letters or not, we will change a default setting within the “Settings” application.
+The iOS default settings have the toggle next to “Show lowercase keys” enabled.
+To keep the display mode of the keyboard set on uppercase keys, regardless of whether you are writing capital letters or not, you need to change a default setting within the “Settings” application.

-Open up your “Settings” app and go to “Accessibility”, then tap “Keyboard” and finally disable the “Show Lowercase Keys” toggle to switch your keyboard back into traditional mode, which reflects the way things have been since iOS 8 and older.
+Open up your “Settings” app and go to “Accessibility”, then tap “Keyboard” and finally disable the “Show Lowercase Keys” toggle to switch your keyboard back into traditional mode.
 Your keyboard will now display capital letters all of the time.

 Hint: The Shift Key still reflects the state it is in by changing into a more opaque, black icon when active.
 While inactive, you should only see the contour of the upwards facing arrow that makes up the icon.

-Three states of the Shift Key in iOS
+Three states of the Shift Key on iPhone

-As a closing comment, here’s a short primer on the three state of the Shift Key in iOS.
-Please see the below image as a guide.
+As a closing comment, here’s a short primer on the three states of the Shift Key in iOS.
+Please see the image below as a guide.

 - Left: Shift Key is disabled, which means that the next word will be spelled in lowercase – e.g. “apple”